sinch/docs/docs/voice/voice-rest-api/voice-rest-api-calling-api.md

     CustomCalloutRequest - customCallout
 ```

+### Response

+    [ResponseBody]
+        CallId - string

+**Note:** If the HTTP request is canceled before you get the response, the Sinch platform will try to stop the call from initating.
+However, in some rare cases, it is still possible to receive a call.
+This depends on how far along the initialization phaze the request is canceled.

 ### Authorization

 This is a protected resource and requires an [application signed request](doc:using-rest#application-signed-request) or [basic auth](doc:using-rest#basic-authorization).